anaxios/playlist/README.md

-## A simple youtube playlist downloader and player in Bash
+## A simple YouTube playlist downloader and player in Bash

 Playlist is very simple and folder based.
 It uses yt-dlp and VLC to download and play videos.
-A playlist is essential all the playable files in the current working directory.
+A playlist is essential all the playable files in the current working directory with the specified format below.
 A playable file is any file VLC can play.
 All the metadata is stored in the file name.
 It has the format: